nonnontrivial/ctts/README.md

 ## sky brightness model

-CTTS contains a sky brightness model, which allows getting a sky brightness prediction at nearest astronomical twilight to a latitude and longitude.
+CTTS contains a _sky brightness model_, which can predict the sky brightness of a site.

 ### _`/api/prediction`_